Te Newhanga Kāpiti Community Centre

 Air quality testing carried out on 22 February 2021 showed increased spore counts of Penicillium/Aspergillus in both the Totara and Pohutukawa rooms.
 The amount of Stachybotrys (also known as toxic black mould) and Chaetomium (another mould that can cause allergic reactions and respiratory infections in immune-compromised people) increased in the Totara Room.

 In 2024 experts looked at the building, and determined it’s no longer safe to use.
 The building has suffered significant weathertightness issues, with the external wall cladding failing, which has led to decay of the external wall framing and toxic moulds growing.
 The roof has also failed in places.
 These issues combined make the building unusable.
+After considering all the evidence, Council agreed in May 2024 the building should be demolished, and this took place in November 2024.

 History